Yunoo Station: Platforms

-Adjacent stations

 History

 Yunoo Station opened on 1 September 1948.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.

+From the start of the revised timetable on 16 March 2024, this station was transferred to the Hapi-Line Fukui Line due to the opening of the western extension of the Hokuriku Shinkansen from Kanazawa to Tsuruga.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 97 passengers daily (boarding passengers only).